vmbrasseur/.github-chaoss/profile/README.md

-Welcome to the CHAOSS Project
+Welcome to the CHAOSS Project!
+For more information, you can visit us at https://chaoss.community